Nicolas de Grigny

-Nicolas de Grigny (baptized 8 September 1672 – November 30, 1703) was a French organist and composer.
-He died young and left behind a single collection of organ music, and an Ouverture for harpsichord.
+Nicolas de Grigny (baptized 8 September 1672 – 30 November 1703) was a French organist and composer.
+He died at the age of 31, leaving behind a single collection of organ music and an ouverture for harpsichord.

 Life

 Nicolas de Grigny was born in Reims in the parish of Saint-Pierre-Le-Vieil.
-The exact date of his birth is unknown; he was baptized on September 8.
-He was born into a family of musicians: his father, his grandfather, and his uncle, Robert, were organists at the Reims Cathedral, the Basilica of St. Pierre and St. Hilaire, respectively.
-Few details about his life are known, nothing at all about his formative years.
-Between 1693 and 1695 he served as organist of the abbey church of Saint Denis, in Paris (where his brother André de Grigny was sub-prior).
-It was also during that period that Grigny studied with Nicolas Lebègue, who was by then one of the most famous French keyboard composers.
-In 1695 Grigny married Marie-Magdeleine de France, daughter of a Parisian merchant.
-Apparently he returned to his hometown soon afterwards: the record of the birth of his first son indicates that de Grigny was already in Reims in 1696.
-The couple went on to produce six more children.
+While his exact date of birth is unrecorded, he was baptized on 8 September 1672.
+He was born into a family of musicians: his father, grandfather, and uncle Robert were organists at Reims Cathedral, the Basilica of Saint-Pierre, and the Church of Saint-Hilaire, respectively.
+Few details regarding his life survive, and nothing is known of his formative years.

+Between 1693 and 1695, he served as organist of the abbey church of Saint-Denis, in Paris, where his brother André de Grigny was sub-prior.
+During this period, Grigny studied with Nicolas Lebègue, who was by then one of the leading French keyboard composers.
+In 1695, Grigny married Marie-Magdeleine de France, the daughter of a Parisian merchant.
+He returned to his hometown shortly thereafter; the birth record of his first son indicates that Grigny was residing in Reims by 1696.
+The couple ultimately had seven children.

-By late 1697, Grigny was appointed titular organist of Notre-Dame de Reims (the exact date of the appointment is not known), the city's famous cathedral in which French kings were crowned.
-In 1699 the composer published his Premier livre d'orgue [contenant une messe et les hymnes des principalles festes de l'année] in Paris.
-Grigny died prematurely in 1703, aged 31, shortly after accepting a job offer from Saint Symphorien, a parish church in Reims.
+By late 1697, Grigny was appointed titular organist of Notre-Dame de Reims; the exact date of his appointment remains unknown.
+In 1699, the composer published his Premier livre d'orgue contenant une messe et les hymnes des principalles festes de l'année (First organ book containing a mass and the hymns for the principal feasts of the year) in Paris.
+Grigny died in 1703 at the age of 31, shortly after accepting a position at Saint-Symphorien, a parish church in Reims.
 His Livre d'orgue was reissued in 1711 through the efforts of his widow.
-The collection became known abroad: it was copied in 1713 by Johann Sebastian Bach, and later by Johann Gottfried Walther.
+The collection circulated outside France, where it was copied in 1713 by Johann Sebastian Bach and later by Johann Gottfried Walther.